Where to Sleep Overnight with a Campervan In Spain : A Guide for roadtrip preparation.

 Often more memorable than a campsite

-Most people travelling by campervan in Spain use a mix of all four:
+Most people traveling by campervan in Spain use a mix of all four options:

 Campsites for comfort days and busier areas